Sign up and become a PSC customer for a chance to win a FREE Tesla Model 3 or 2x Enphase iQ 5P Batteries.

 Another factor to explore is how accessible they are to you; do they have an office in Australia and what is their claims process for warranties?
 The warranty process is something to remember when you’re pricing any technologies for your solar system.

 Battery Storage: Solar system batteries store energy for use later, just like the smaller ones you might find in your household devices.
 This is an optional feature, but one you should consider when looking at the cost of a solar system.
-For a little more information on solar batteries, you can read up on them in this article titled, 7 Benefits of Adding a Battery to Your Solar System
+The only way to completely eliminate your energy bills is with a solar battery.

 Roof Shape